SwagOtaku/plugin.video.kaito/README.md

 ## Todo List

 **_Function_**:
+- Watchlist: Sync watched status with all accounts. (anilist, mal, kitsu)
+- TMDB Players: Need to add an Otaku openplayer for tmdb helper.
+(Examples:https://github.com/a4k-openproject/json.openplayers)

+**_Quality_**:
+- Artwork: Scrape for fanart before listing.
+(Pls Make it an addon settings option or a context menu option)

+**_Optional_**:
+- Embeds: We need to add AniMixPlay in the future.
+- Movies: May need to be looked at if possible.
+- Context Menu: Wanna add more stuff in the context menu if possible.
-- Sources: Having the option to enable/disable Gogo sources.
+- Sources: Having the option to enable/disable specific embedded sources.

 ## Help needed with maintaining